kgpu — GPU rentals for researchers

 ```

-body to mint a fresh keypair.
-The old key dies the instant the new
+and returns its private half — the old key dies the instant the new

 fingerprint lands. (`PATCH` is account-token only — a compromised pod